j3-signalroom/apache_flink-kickstarter/.blog/apache-iceberg-in-action-with-apache-flink-using-python.md

 - Triggers the Flink Application execution.

 ## Give it a spin!
 Now that you have a solid understanding of the Flight Importer Flink App, it's time to put it to the test!
-Run the Flink app in your environment and watch as it ingests airline flight data from Kafka topics, merges the streams, and populates an Apache Iceberg table and Kafka topic with real-time analytics.
-This cutting-edge streaming analytics pipeline showcases the power of Apache Flink and Apache Iceberg in action, providing you with unparalleled insights at every moment.
+Run the Flink app in your environment and observe as it ingests airline flight data from Kafka topics, merges the streams, and populates an Apache Iceberg table and Kafka topic with real-time analytics.
+This advanced streaming analytics pipeline demonstrates the capabilities of Apache Flink and Apache Iceberg, providing valuable insights at every moment.
 So, what are you waiting for?
-Give it a spin and see the magic unfold!
+Give it a try and witness the magic unfold!

 Run the following command in your Flink cluster environment from the terminal command line, as shown in the example below:
 ```bash